anfperez/code-assessment-web/blog.md

 ### 4/5/2018

 Today I decided that I would attempt to approximate the Cart Overlay.
 I'm not completely sure if an Overlay is the best strategy here, but I'll try it anyway.
 The one thing I've noticed from working on this assignment is how there aren't many actual classes, i.e. (class myClass extends React.Component).
-This is a bit contrary to what I've been learning in basic React, which is that everything should be contained in classes.
+This is a bit contrary to what I've been learning in basic React, which is that most elements should be contained in classes.
 But the majority of the components and containers are variables, which I find pretty cool.
 Will need to research which is better to use when.

 Later...